ebingrav/avwiki/Category:Graves_Of_Reveria.md

-*In one corner of the [ruins of the High Drow city of old](:Category:_Ruins_Of_Reveria "wikilink"), there lies a graveyard used by the richest and most renowned ancient lines.
-Many modern [drow](Drow "wikilink") visit there from time to time to re-establish their link to their ancestors; to a lost time when Magic yet walked the world, when the night was still a thing of innocent beauty.
-Other modern [drow](Drow "wikilink") see the cemetery quite differently.
-They view it as symbolic of the inevitable death of their [race](:Category:_Races "wikilink") and of all things Sylvan.
+*In one corner of the [ruins of the High Drow city of old](:Category:_Ruins_Of_Reveria.md "wikilink"), there lies a graveyard used by the richest and most renowned ancient lines.
+Many modern [drow](Drow.md "wikilink") visit there from time to time to re-establish their link to their ancestors; to a lost time when Magic yet walked the world, when the night was still a thing of innocent beauty.
+Other modern [drow](Drow.md "wikilink") see the cemetery quite differently.
+They view it as symbolic of the inevitable death of their [race](:Category:_Races.md "wikilink") and of all things Sylvan.
 This extinction cult goes there for one reason; to join with Eternity.
 The cemetery also draws the non-drow, those who seek the secrets the graves themselves hold.
 Rumors of a betrayal and murder have spread from those